i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Issues
 ``````

+Avoid using random nonces.
+If we do need random nonces,
-We may need a different AEAD with a larger nonce that's resistant to nonce reuse,
+we may need a different AEAD with a larger nonce that's resistant to nonce reuse,
 so we can use random nonces.
 (SIV?)